Brief History of Valletta, Malta

 Things To See and Do In Valletta

-Our favourite way to explore any city we visit is to walk.
+Our favourite way to explore any city we visit, and especially Malta, is to walk.
 And that’s the best way to explore Valletta too.
 Just walk and lose yourself in the back streets and narrow alleys.
 Well, you won’t get too lost, as Valletta like many cities in the US, is built on a grid system.
 But do move away from the busy main streets for a more authentic Valletta experience.

 Be sure to look upwards, and admire the architecture and the gorgeous Maltese balconies a.k.a.
 Gossip balconies.